mj1618/python-turtle-tutorial/README.md

 ## Step 2: Create a World

 The only file you need to edit is `main.py`.
+There is a `main_backup.py` which is a copy of main you can use if you need to go back to the original program.
 Other code and images sit in the folders `utils` and `assets`, you can have a look if you want but you don't need to touch these files for this tutorial.
+The `solutions` folder contains some nifty solutions to the game which you can look at if you are stuck for ideas.

 __Imports__